Reciprocating Internal Combustion Engine (RICE) Generation and Irvington 138-Kilovolt Transmission Line Relocation

-The Arizona Power Plant and Transmission Line Siting Committee, a committee established by the ACC, reviewed TEP's application during a public hearing held in January 2018 and recommended approval of a Certificate of Environmental Compatibility for the project.
-The ACC will review the application and make a final decision during a public meeting.
+The Arizona Power Plant and Transmission Line Siting Committee, a committee established by the ACC, reviewed TEP's application during a public hearing held in January 2018 and recommended approval of a Certificate of Environmental Compatibility (CEC) for the project.
+In March, the ACC voted to approve TEP's application for a CEC.

 - Order approving RICE Certificate of Environmental Compatiblity